-The following frequently asked questions have been prepared to provide businesses, who employ apprentices and trainees, with available support and other options to keep their apprentice or trainee employed and manage their training contract obligations through the coronavirus (COVID-19) outbreak.
+Learn about support and other options to keep your apprentice or trainee employed and manage their training contract obligations through the coronavirus (COVID-19) outbreak.

-If your apprentice/trainee can't continue their training in your workplace, first talk to your registered training organisation about off-the-job training options, including any workbooks the apprentice/trainee could complete at home.
+- First, talk to your supervising registered training organisation about off-the-job training options, including any workbooks the apprentice or trainee could complete.

-You can also temporarily transfer the training contract to another employer, but this cannot extend beyond 1 year or pass the nominal end date of the training contract.
+- Consider temporarily transferring the training contract to another employer.
+This cannot extend beyond 1 year or pass the nominal end date of the training contract.

-If off-the-job training isn't an option or has been exhausted and a transfer isn't possible, you and your apprentice/trainee (and, if applicable, their parent/guardian) can apply to your nominated AASN provider to suspend the training contract for up to 12 months.
+If off-the-job training isn't an option and a transfer isn't possible, you and your apprentice or trainee (and, if applicable, their parent/guardian) can apply to your nominated AASN provider to suspend the training contract for up to 12 months.